tttthomasssss/common_utils/README.md

 	* `paths` disambiguating the paths on various systems/machines I use

 Don't even try to install it on your machine, it IS GOING TO FAIL.
-There aren't any config options and all parts are hardcoded for my system.
+There aren't any config options and all paths are hardcoded for my system.
 Spare yourself some sanity/time and from lots of pain - this is not what you are looking for!